johnalison/obsidian-notes/Journal/5 December 2024 Thursday.md

 # Stats chat
-- How to enseamble the latent space.
+- How to ensemble the latent space.
 - not much else...

 # bbWW
 - Prep talk for bbWW

 # Faculty Meeting
-- Jeff Ables: from CyLab
+- Jeff Ables: from CyLab.. seems competent

 # Chat with Sindhu
 - Long discussion of runTwoStageClosure